W-Net-AI/LISP-CV/Readme.md

 INSTALLATION:

   To use LisP-CV you will need to first install GitHub member arjuncomar's  Open-CV 3.0.0 dev. pull of Itseez/OpenCV(the original OpenCV).
-Then you will need to install Emacs, SBCL, SLIME and QuickLisp, and then finally LisP-CV and all of th- e required .so files.
+Then you will need to install Emacs, SBCL, SLIME and QuickLisp, and then finally LisP-CV and all of the required .so files.

 To install arjuncomrs OpenCV go to this link: